THE TOXIC DAMAGE OF STONEWALLInG

 What is Stonewalling?

-When stonewalling happens, the person on the receiving end feels ignored, invalidated, and frustrated, which gradually erodes trust and emotional intimacy.
+When stonewalling happens, the person on the receiving end feels ignored, invalidated, and frustrated, gradually eroding trust and emotional intimacy.

 In the context of parenting, stonewalling can leave children feeling neglected, misunderstood, or even unworthy of their parent’s attention.
 Over time, this emotional distance can contribute to behavioural issues, such as defiance, outbursts, and withdrawal.